 The Sixth Amendment guarantees the accused “[i]n all criminal prosecutions” the right to “the Assistance of Counsel for his defense.”
-Traditionally, this has been interpreted to mean that the right to counsel attaches when a criminal defendant is formally charged.”
+Traditionally, this has been interpreted to mean that the right to counsel attaches when a criminal defendant is formally charged.
 See Kirby v.
 Illinois (1972) 406 U.S. 682, 688-689; United States v.
 Hayes (9th Cir., 2000) 231 F.3d 663, 669-670 (en banc).

 The right to counsel means not merely a right to the services of an attorney, but a right to “reasonably effective” assistance of counsel.
 Strickland v.
 Washington (1984) 466 U.S. 668, 687-688.
 Effective assistance generally requires a defendant’s counsel to “inform a defendant of the advantages and disadvantages of a plea agreement.”
 Liberetti v.
 United States (1995) 516 U.S. 29, 50.

 The following article involves a common situation in federal court wherein a suspect resolves a case prior to being formally accused.
 The defendant later seeks to vacate his sentence under 28 U.S.C. § 2255 based on a claim of ineffective assistance of counsel during plea negotiations.
-The letter involves a defendant living in Nevada, but nonetheless involves U.S. Ninth Circuit law, which covers California.
+The case involves a defendant living in Nevada, but nonetheless involves U.S. Ninth Circuit law, which covers California.

 In June 2012, federal prosecutors sent Gregory Olson a “target letter” advising him that he was a target of a federal grand jury investigation.
 The letter invited Olson to “have [his] attorney contact” the U.S. Attorney’s office if he was “interested in resolving this matter short of an Indictment.”
 The letter also advised him to contact a court clerk for the District Court of Nevada if he could not afford an attorney.
-Finally, the letter set a deadline of one month for him to contact prosecutor or else the matter would “proceed in the ordinary course of prosecution.”
+Finally, the letter set a deadline of one month for him to contact the prosecutor or else the matter would “proceed in the ordinary course of prosecution.”

 Olson contacted the court clerk and an assistant federal public defender was assigned to represent him.
 Shortly thereafter, prosecutors conveyed an offer that Olson would only plea to tax evasion and prosecutors promised to recommend a sentence at the lower end of the guideline range, which would most likely be 30 months.